camchambers/linked-list/README.md

 ## FAQ
 **A linked list exists as a part of the System.Collections.Generic namespace.
 Why reinvent the wheel?**

-Building a solution from scratch allows for a deeper understanding of how all of the pieces of a solution work, and for the flexibility of experimenting with how a solution behaves.
+Rebuilding an existing solution can provide a deeper understanding of how it works, and it also affords the flexibility of experimenting with how it behaves.

 ## Clone